 |Nikon D5600« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Nikon D5600|

-Both the 800D and the X-T100 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the X-T100 followed on from the Fujifilm X-T20.
+Both the 800D and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The 800D was replaced by the Canon 850D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 800D and the Fujifilm X-T100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 800D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (600 versus 430) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

 - Better video: Provides higher definition movie capture (4K/15p vs 1080/60p).